cereigido/django-sortedmanytomany/README.md

 Adding to installed apps
 ------------------------

-- To use the many to many sorted field, you have to add it to your INSTALLED_APPS on your project's settings.py so the needes static files can be loaded:
+- To use the many to many sorted field, you have to add it to your INSTALLED_APPS on your project's settings.py so the needed static files can be loaded:

 ```python
     INSTALLED_APPS = (